 - Purple cabbage + baking soda

 Butterfly pea flower powder is made by grinding organic, dried butterfly pea flowers.
-On the other hand, butterfly pea flower tea is a caffeine-free herbal tea made from a combination of dried blue pea flowers and lemongrass.
+There is also a butterfly pea flower tea – a caffeine-free herbal tea made from a combination of dried blue pea flowers and lemongrass.
 Both are perfect as natural food colorings but I prefer the powder form because it’s so much easier to use and the color is more intense.

 An interesting fact about this powder/tea is that it turns purple as soon as the pH balance of the tea changes.
 Mix in a little bit of lemon juice or lime juice and see what happens – it will change its color to purple/pink.
 Another interesting fact is that if you mix in some baking soda to your now purple/pink drink and you stir it, it’ll instantly change back to blue color.

 It’s perfect for coloring your morning smoothies, unicorn noodles, pasta, and rice, making rainbow sushi or a yummy cheesecake.